PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 median improved from 0.003089471s to 0.001504030s (2.05x), with an identical feature-last closure.
 No model conversion or inference was run.

+The writer context now retains that `ModelIRGraphIndex` itself instead of two detached raw map fields.
+Read-only `producer_index` and `consumer_index` properties preserve the generated pipeline contract while guaranteeing both views come from the same index owner.
+A direct identity test and the focused architecture contract pass, together with Ruff and syntax validation.
+No model conversion or inference was run.

 Conv2D, Conv3D, and transpose-Conv3D output-spatial shape calculation moved
 from the monolithic exporter to the Torch-free `pytorch_shape_policy.py` owner.
 Forward 2-D and 3-D formulas now share one rank-parameterized helper,